Anthony Rizzo: 2020

 In the shortened 2020 season, Rizzo played in 58 games and finished with a .222/.342/.414 hit line, 11 home runs, 24 RBIs, and 3 stolen bases.
-Rizzo also received his fourth Gold Glove Award; his third in a row.
-After the season ended the Chicago Cubs picked up Rizzo's last year of his seven-year, $41 million contract which paid Rizzo $16.5 million for the 2021 season.
-Rizzo was one of the first players that the Cubs traded for under Theo Epstein to help kick off the rebuild.
+He also received his fourth Gold Glove Award; his third in a row.
+After the season, the Cubs picked up Rizzo's last year of his seven-year, $41 million contract which paid Rizzo $16.5 million for the 2021 season.

 2021

-In 92 games for the Chicago Cubs, Rizzo batted .248/.346/.446 with 14 home runs, 40 RBIs, and 4 stolen bases.
-In an April 28 game against the Atlanta Braves, Rizzo moved from first base to pitcher in a 10-0 Atlanta rout.
-He recorded two outs against three batters faced, including a strikeout of Freddie Freeman on a 61-mph 2-2 curveball.
+In 92 games for the Cubs, Rizzo batted .248/.346/.446 with 14 home runs, 40 RBIs, and 4 stolen bases.
+In an April 28 game against the Atlanta Braves, Rizzo moved from first base to pitcher in a 10–0 Atlanta rout.
+He recorded two outs against three batters faced, including a strikeout of Freddie Freeman on a 61-mph, 2–2 curveball.

 New York Yankees

 2021

-On July 29, 2021, Rizzo was traded to the New York Yankees along with cash considerations for Alexander Vizcaíno and Kevin Alcántara.
+On July 29, 2021, Rizzo was traded to the New York Yankees along with cash considerations for Kevin Alcántara and Alexander Vizcaíno.

-His first game with the Yankees was on July 30 against the Miami Marlins.
-In only two games, Rizzo made an immediate impact by going 4 for 5 with 2 plus hits, 2 solo home runs (in each of his two games), 3 walks, and 5 runs overall, becoming the first player in the franchise history to achieve this feat.
-He also became the first Yankees player of all-time to get on base eight times (including a hit-by-pitch), the seventh Yankee to homer in his first two games.
+Rizzo's first game with the Yankees was on July 30 against the Miami Marlins.
+Rizzo made an immediate impact, going 4 for 5 with 2 solo home runs in each of his first two games, and 3 walks and 5 runs overall, becoming the first player in the franchise history to achieve this feat.
+He also became the first Yankees player of all-time to get on base eight times (including a hit-by-pitch) and the seventh Yankee to homer in his first two games.

-On August 4, Rizzo hit a solo home run during a game against the Baltimore Orioles, making him the first player in team history to RBI in his first 6 games with the Yankees.
+On August 4, Rizzo hit a solo home run during a game against the Baltimore Orioles, making him the first Yankee player to drive in a run in his first 6 games with the team.
 He also became the fourth MLB player with RBIs in his first 6 games with a new team, joining Jim Spencer (1973), Jim Wynn (1974), and Bobby Murcer (1977).
 On September 30, Rizzo hit his 250th home run during a game against the Toronto Blue Jays.
 It was a solo shot in the sixth inning off of starting pitcher Robbie Ray.
 He became the first Yankees player since Derek Jeter to reach this milestone while playing for the team.